 Blood and urine tests

 Doctors suspect Zika virus infection based on symptoms and on the places and dates of travel.
-However, symptoms of Zika virus infection resemble those of many tropical diseases (such as malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
-Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes diarrhea... read more , dengue Dengue Dengue is a mosquito-borne viral infection that causes fever, generalized body aches, and, if severe, external and internal bleeding (called dengue hemorrhagic fever).
+However, symptoms of Zika virus infection resemble those of many tropical diseases (such as malaria Malaria Malaria is infection of red blood cells with one of five species of the protozoa Plasmodium.
+Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more , dengue Dengue Dengue is a mosquito-borne viral infection that causes fever, generalized body aches, and, if severe, external and internal bleeding (called dengue hemorrhagic fever).
 About 50 to 100 million... read more , and other mosquito-borne viral infections), and it occurs in the same areas as these infections.
 Thus, tests are needed to confirm Zika virus infection.

 Blood or urine tests can detect the virus if tests are done within a week or two after symptoms begin.
 These tests may use the polymerase chain reaction (PCR) technique, which increases the amount of the virus’s genetic material and thus makes the virus easier to detect.
 Tests are also done to check for Zika virus antibody in the blood.

 Currently, men who may have been exposed to the Zika virus are not tested to determine whether they are infected and thus at risk of transmitting the virus through sexual intercourse.
-Instead measures to prevent transmission (such as condoms) Prevention Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more are recommended whenever people who may have been exposed to the Zika virus have sexual intercourse (including vaginal, anal, and oral sex).
+Instead measures to prevent transmission (such as condoms) Prevention Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more are recommended whenever people who may have been exposed to the Zika virus have sexual intercourse (including vaginal, anal, and oral sex).

 Prevention of Zika Virus Infection

-The Centers for Disease Control and Prevention (CDC) has recommended that pregnant women not travel to areas with ongoing Zika virus outbreaks (see also Zika: Pregnant Women).
-Before travel to areas with risk of Zika virus infection, the CDC recommends pregnant women talk with their doctor about the risks of infection by that virus and about the precautions to be taken to avoid mosquito bites during the trip.
+If possible, pregnant women should NOT travel to areas with ongoing Zika virus outbreaks (see also CDC: Pregnant Women and Zika).
+If traveling to such areas, pregnant women should talk with their doctor about the risks of infection and about the precautions to be taken to avoid mosquito bites during the trip.

 Currently, there is no vaccine to prevent Zika virus infection, although research to develop a vaccine is progressing.